 Of course the British book and manuscript collections of the National Maritime Museum, the British Library and Petworth House archives have been indispensable.

-In the meanwhile I have written several articles on them, while the collection now mainly focusses reproductions and reconstructions of instruments for celestial navigation from the early modern times (or to be more specific the period 1590 - 1731).
+Over the years I have written several articles on the topic, finally resulting in my PhD thesis in May 2018.
+The navigational collection now mainly focusses on reproductions and reconstructions of instruments for celestial navigation from the early modern times (or to be more specific the period 1590 - 1731).
 In addition to that the original instruments date from the 19th and 20th century.

 If you have any questions and/or remarks please let me know.